Banford/AnagramFinder/README.md

 ﻿# Anagram Finder

 This console app will take a single file path to a file containing a list of words.
 It will read the file line by line and process groups of words of the same length in a batch.
 Processing each batch of words will reveal the groups of anagrams in the batch of words.

 ## Prerequisites

 This project was built using .Net SDK version 5.0.302.
+You will need the [SDK](https://dotnet.microsoft.com/download) installed in order to build and run the project.

 ## Building the Project